 1. Deliver consistent, quality online data

-MDM lets you set up data governance for users inputting data – such as providing online content – so you have parameters, including the types of data, structure and list of values needed.
+Master data management lets you set up data governance for users inputting data – such as providing online content – so you have parameters, including the types of data, structure and list of values needed.
 You create clean, normalized data online so that you can have multiple people describing products over time, yet it is still easy for customers to find and compare products.

 2. Focus on the entire value chain

 If you’re a manufacturer, you have suppliers that deliver components, materials or ingredients that allow you to build your products and services.
-Rather than relying on data stored in different systems and locations, you can use MDM as a single, central repository for gathering and integrating supplier information along with your critical internal data.
+Rather than relying on data stored in different systems and locations, you can use master data management as a single, central repository for gathering and integrating supplier information along with your critical internal data.
 You can connect warehouse and inventory management systems to remove data discrepancies, reduce data maintenance and ensure data timeliness and accuracy.

-MDM (and product lifecycle management) provides a single solution to manage each step in the entire value chain.
+Master data management provides a single solution to manage each step in the entire value chain.
 You can start with product design and assembly, from the computer chip that goes into a smart appliance to the water that goes into liquid cleaning products, all the way through to production and delivery.
 You can reduce time to market by effectively managing information as it flows across the organization and external channels.

 3. Make your data syndication seamless

 Manufacturers face the daunting task of sharing data with multiple retailers, vendors, partners and distributors.
 Each of these partners is a data receiver or sender – and each will either deliver content according to their in-house systems or will require you to tailor content to their needs.
 Attributes, packaging hierarchies, product classification and protocols are just a few of the variables involved.
-Yet managing and maintaining product data is simpler using MDM to address the challenges of multiple partners maintaining multiple standards.
+Yet managing and maintaining product data is simpler using master data management to address the challenges of multiple partners maintaining multiple standards.